Deck Publications and its

 *note: The blue eyes in the picture represents calmness

 of a students' art collection was put to Clegolo.
 Thought

 up in 1985 the idea was that with government backing, a yearly

 national art competition could be promoted across all the

 be printed in a light blue folder/catalogue with gold print, something like, TBSAC

-NOW INCLUDED IN OUR ARCAF CATALOGUE & ARTO TRADER MAGAZINE
+NOW INCLUDED IN OUR ARCAF CATALOGUE & IN THE ARTO TRADER

 this would then be distributed back to the artists/buyers and into cafe's